fedecan-ca/fedecan.ca/docs/guide/lemmy/automation.md

 The official Lemmy API documentation can be found [here](https://join-lemmy.org/api/).
 The API will change every time a new version of Lemmy is released.

-There are some unofficial API documentaitons:
+There are some unofficial API documentations:

 - [lemmy.readme.io](https://lemmy.readme.io/)
 - [Lemmy OpenAPI Spec](https://mv-gh.github.io/lemmy_openapi_spec)